fog/fog/lib/fog/rackspace/docs/block_storage.md

 ## Create Snapshot

-A snapshot is a point-in-time copy of the volume.
-Each subsequent will be the difference between the last snapshot and the current state of the volume.
+A snapshot is a point-in-time copy of a volume.
+Each subsequent snapshot will be the difference between the previous snapshot and the current volume.

 To create a snapshot of a given volume: